Earth Chestnut Plant

 Earth Chestnut (Bunium bulbocastanum)

-You will receive a seedling with roots and young shoots (see image further below).
-Simply plant into your garden as soon as you receive it and watch it emerge in spring.
-Growing tips are below.
+You will receive a healthy seedling with roots and young shoots (see images below).
+Plant it into its permanent position as soon as it arrives, and it will establish over winter before producing fresh growth in spring.
+Growing instructions, harvesting tips, and culinary uses are provided below.

 Quantity